kylegraupe/MachineLearning/README.md

 I draw inspiration from some of the labs in those courses to create these programs as practice.

 This portfolio includes:
+  1) IBM AI Engineering Specialization Professional Certificat capstone project.
+It compares two pretrained neural networks, VGG16 and ResNet50.
+  2) A ML program that I have been working on to predict the premium of an option premium, specifically the premium of a put contract.
+(Work in Progress).
+  3) A simple MNIST Classifier using Neural Networks in Keras.
+  4)
-  1) PyTorch ML program that compares performances using different activation functions in Neural Networks.
+  5) PyTorch ML program that compares performances using different activation functions in Neural Networks.
-  2) PyTorch ML program that compares performances of different size and shape Neural Networks.
+  6) PyTorch ML program that compares performances of different size and shape Neural Networks.
-  3) PyTorch ML program that compares performances using neuron dropout versus no neuron dropout.
+  7) PyTorch ML program that compares performances using neuron dropout versus no neuron dropout.

   And more to come!